 MADDRAMA recently competed at the 2019 National Association of Dramatic and Speech Arts Conference in Baltimore, Maryland (April 2-6) where they walked away with first and second place honors in every competitive category entered.
 JSU’s performance troupe went up against Albany State University, Bethune-Cookman University, Bowie State University, Coppin State University, Delaware State University, Grambling State University, Morgan State University, North Carolina Central University, Prairie View A&M University and Winston-Salem State University.“We won more awards than any other school in attendance.
 Thank you to a committed group of students and an even more committed faculty; Prince Duren, Dr. Nadia Bodie-Smith, and James Pettis,” said Dr. Mark Henderson, associate professor of speech and theatre and founder of MADDRAMA.

-“The art that’s being done at various institutions is a testament to the hard work of theatre faculty, administration support, and dedication of the students.
+“The art that’s being done at various institutions is a testament to the hard work of theater faculty, administration support, and dedication of the students.
 It was pure catharsis seeing all these elements come together for an unforgettable experience,” said Duren.

-DeShadrian Hopkins, senior speech communication major with a concentration in theatre, described the conference as affirmation that she can excel in acting.
+DeShadrian Hopkins, senior speech communication major with a concentration in theater, described the conference as affirmation that she can excel in acting.
 After taking a two-year break from school, Hopkins said she returned to the HBCU with a new perspective.

 “I realized that acting is something I want to do for the rest of my life.
 Initially, I was on the fence.
 I thought it was fun but unsure if it was a sustainable career,” she explained.